Bibles for America Brand Identity

 Starting in November of 2013, Ben Loiz Studio began to oversee the design direction for the organization.
 Prior to this, the nonprofit hired various designers to produce materials resulting in an inconsistent look and feel.
 The organization desired to have a consistent identity to communicate their unique voice.

 From the initial design of an extensive brand identity style guide to unifying the visual output across print, web, and video, the work is broad and inclusive.
-Projects span from product packaging, promotional materials, branded apparel, and book design to storyboards and illustration for video, web design, and social media related design.
+Projects span from product packaging, promotional materials, branded apparel, and book design to storyboards and illustration for video, web design, and photography direction for social media and advertising.

 Historically they packaged their main product, the New Testament Recovery Version Bible, with a black plastic cover and added a graphic sticker on top.
 This helped to reinforce the brand, but the overall look of the packaging was dated and there was concern about the cost per unit.